Sons of Liberty: New York

 Jer.
 Van Rensselaer, Maynard Roseboom, Rob.
 Henry, and Thos.
 Young, Albany.

 John S. Hobart, Gilbert Potter, Thomas Brush, Cornelius Conklin, and Nathaniel Williams, Huntington, Long Island.

 George Townsend, Barack Sneething, Benjamin Townsend, George Weeks, Michael Weeks, and Rowland Chambers, Oyster Bay, Long Island."

-In December 1773, a new group calling itself the Sons of Liberty issued and distributed a declaration in New York City called the Association of the Sons of Liberty in New York, which formally stated that they were opposed to the Tea Act and that anyone who assisted in the execution of the act was "an enemy to the liberties of America" and that "whoever shall transgress any of these resolutions, we will not deal with, or employ, or have any connection with him."
+In December 1773, a new group calling itself the Sons of Liberty issued and distributed a declaration in New York City called the Association of the Sons of Liberty in New York, which formally stated that they were opposed to the Tea Act and that anyone who assisted in the execution of the act was "an enemy to the liberties of America" and that "whoever shall transgress any of these resolutions, we will not deal with, or employ, or have any connection with him.
+In 1774, the New York Sons of Liberty took part in the New York Tea Party.

 After the end of the American Revolutionary War, Isaac Sears, Marinus Willet, and John Lamb revived in New York City the Sons of Liberty.
 In March 1784, they rallied an enormous crowd that called for the expulsion of any remaining Loyalists from the state, starting May 1.
 The Sons of Liberty were able to gain enough seats in the New York assembly elections of December 1784 to pass a set of punitive laws against Loyalists.
 In violation of the Treaty of Paris (1783), they called for the confiscation of the property of Loyalists.
 Alexander Hamilton defended the Loyalists, citing the supremacy of the treaty.